dontpanicdao/starknet-burner/examples/starknet-js-v4/README.md

 ### estimateFee

-The output has changed between the 2 interface but in could be just a change in the name.
-We need to check.
+The output has changed significantly the 2 interfaces.

-// TODO: - Investigate the differences

 - v3